About Me

 Research

-I have broad research interests ranging from constraining the early universe with both the cosmic microwave background (CMB) and stochastic gravitational wave backgrounds (SGWB) to machine learning enabled millimeter transient detection.
-I am a part of LiteBIRD, Atacama Cosmology Telescope (ACT), and Simons Observatory (SO) collaborations.
+I have broad research interests ranging from constraining the early universe with both the CMB and SGWBs to machine learning enabled millimeter transient detection.
+I am a part of the LiteBIRD, Atacama Cosmology Telescope (ACT), and Simons Observatory (SO) collaborations.
 See below for my publication list and summaries of some of my past work.

 Constraining the primordial and matter power spectrum